 Dr. Stanichar is an active composer; his works have been commissioned and performed throughout the world.
 His original work, Trisagion, was used in Ric Burns’ PBS documentary, Andy Warhol.
 More recent projects include a full-length cantata, St. Mark Passion, written for the 150th anniversary of Augustana University as part of a Granskou Grant.
 He also composed Pink Ribbon for Susan for clarinetist Christopher Hill in honor of his wife, Susan, who fought a courageous battle with stage 4 cancer.
 TrevCo-Varner Music publishes several of his works for English horn.
 His composition, Tales of Hans Christian Andersen, is the first concerto for nyckelharpa, a Swedish folk instrument, which premiered with the Hastings Symphony Orchestra in Nebraska.
 This work was nominated for a Pulitzer Prize in 2014.

 In his free time, some of Dr. Stanichar’s interests outside of music include foreign languages, biking, and Russian icons.
 He is also an avid pinball player (he has owned two machines).
 The most important thing to Dr. Stanichar is his family, and all of his children are active in music.
-He and his wife, Kris, like to play duets on piano and viola; watch old episodes of The Amazing Race; cook together; and just enjoy life.
 For more information about Dr. Stanichar and a catalogue of his compositions, please visit christopherstanichar.com.